giorgapost/mips-list-with-factorial/README.md

 # Simple list implemented in MIPS Assembly
-This is the implementation of a simple list in MIPS Assembly.
+This is the implementation of a simple list for MIPS processor, in Assembly language.
 The easiest way of testing is to run it on a simulator such as [QTSpim](http://spimsimulator.sourceforge.net).

 The list utilizes a space of exactly 600 bytes in the memory of MIPS, and it can store at most 100 nodes.
 Each node consists of a 16-bit ID which gets values from 0 to (2<sup>16</sup>-1), and a 32-bit word which gets values from (-2<sup>31</sup>+1) to (2<sup>31</sup>-1).